DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go/go-usage.md

 features, err := client.AllFeatures(user)
 ```

-Local Bucketing will return an error if there was a problem either

 ## Getting All Variables

 To get values from your Variables, the `value` field inside the variable object can be accessed.